JLMadsen/twoPhaseCommit/README.md

 ### Choices

-In some cases i changed the concept and therefore i want to highlight the choices i made.
+In some cases I changed the concept and therefore I want to highlight the choices I made.

-- Instead direct client to client communication i use socket server which relays all messages to all other clients.
-In the original concept individual clients could communicate with each other, but because i chose to send it to all.
+- Instead direct client to client communication I use socket server which relays all messages to all other clients.
+In the original concept individual clients could communicate with each other, but because I chose to send it to all.
 I believe since this is already as system based upon voting, everyone should have access to the vote results.

 ## Techstack